darylruggier/rbmh-fullstack-assignment/README.md

 * Dark mode implementation via. next-themes
 * Usage of a UI library
-* Implementing login / register as a singular flow (similarly to how it's done on Redbull.com)
 * Proper session data updating once profile is updated (limited due to NextAuth not providing updateSession functionality at the time of writing)